joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6815148/2025/11/23/nfl-playoff-picture-week-12-patriots-eagles/

 **What we learned about the Blackhawks' growth in narrow loss to Avalanche**\
-`The Blackhawks are well past the days of appreciating moral victories, but perspective is warranted too.`\
+`The Blackhawks are well past the days of appreciating moral victories, but perspective is warranted, too.`\
 https://nytimes.com/athletic/6832254/2025/11/23/blackhawks-growth-dickinson-blashill-avalanche/

 **Raiders fire offensive coordinator Chip Kelly after just 11 games**\